strang3nt/MeMoCo_assignments/assignment_2/report/report.md

 ### Recursive algorithm

-This LK pseudo-code takes inspiration from the following Wikipedia page: <https://en.wikipedia.org/wiki/Lin-Kernighan_heuristic>
+This LK pseudo-code takes inspiration from the following Wikipedia article: [@noauthor_linkernighan_2023].
 In the following I explain the recursive version of LK, which is already rewritten in its iterative version, by means of a stack.
 The idea is the following:

  - start from a tour $T$